-Diversifying revenue streams enables platforms to leverage their expertise in various ways, ensuring financial independence, operational continuity and editorial integrity.
-For example, Al-Manassa in Egypt has utilized successfully multiple revenue streams by offering media services such as content production, editina other report for organizations, translation services, as well as technical consultancy such as web development.
-Additionally, launched the Al-Manassa they Academy two years ago, which paid provides training institutions, further bolstering their financial resilience.
+Diversifying revenue streams enables platforms to leverage their expertise in various ways, ensuring financial independence. operational continuity and editorial integrity.
+For example, Al-Manassa in Egypt has successfully utilized multiple revenue streams by offering media services such as content production. report editing for other organizations, translation services, as well as technical consultancy such as web development.
+Additionally, launched the Al-Manassa they Academy two years ago, which provides paid training institutions, further bolstering their financial resilience.